The Veil (near) and Physical Crag (more distant) a...

 : The Veil

 No crowds here!
 Luckily, the monster approach hike is made up for by a great climb.
 Expect a few crusty bits of rock, some lichen here and there, and little sign of previous traffic.
 This must be how Redgarden Wall felt back around the mid sixties.
 Start on the far right of the crag.
 The ground around here is covered in holes made by some rodents or something.
 Spooky, especially as it is so quiet, far from the Eldo crowds.
 I was half expecting a swarm of rats or marmots to suddenly emerge.
 Th...[more]
-Browse More Classics in CO
+Browse More Classics in Colorado

 BETA PHOTO: The Veil as viewed from the west